List of insurance companies in Hong Kong: Market share

 Insurance regulators around the world — including the Insurance Authority (IA) in Hong Kong and the National Association of Insurance Commissioners (NAIC) in the United States — regularly publish premium income statistics.
 These figures are widely used to analyse market trends, assess the market position of individual insurers, and serve as key reference points for evaluating solvency and risk management practices.

 Long term business

 The following table is compiled based on the Provisional Statistics on Hong Kong Long Term Business published by the Insurance Authority.
 It aims to reflect the market performance of active participants in Hong Kong direct individual new business market.
+In accordance with international insurance statistical practices and to ensure cross-border data comparability, Gross Written Premiums (GWP) in these statistics exclude retirement scheme business that is purely of an asset management or administrative nature (such as Class G and H).
+Such business is treated as assets under management rather than insurance premiums involving biometric risks (e.g., mortality, longevity, or disability).